 - Independence from the landlord.

-It will also have to be certain that the actual Membership of the Association will represent a significant proportion of the potential Membership.
+It will also have to be certain that the real Membership of the Association will represent a significant proportion of the potential Membership.
 The RPTS says that the Rent Assessment Panels usually expect at least 60% of qualified residents in a building to belong to the Association.

 In very exceptional circumstances, if a dispute of fact cannot be resolved by correspondence, the Member may arrange an oral hearing.